 - Reduce the possibility of burnout for caregivers

 Psychologists have also been utilizing the power of the breath.
 Various breath work techniques allow patients to explore issues related to consciousness.
-The work of Dr. Stan Grof and his development of Holotrophic Breathwork integrates insights from consciousness research, transpersonal psychology, and Eastern spiritual practices.
+The work of Dr. Stan Grof and his development of Holotropic Breathwork integrates insights from consciousness research, transpersonal psychology, and Eastern spiritual practices.
 His work connects the simplicity of the breath with the life issues that patients many find themselves confronting at various stages of life.

 8 Breathing Techniques for Heart and Brain Health